atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 At last, with the greatest difficulty, I have seized a moment to speak to lady Charlotte.
 She was reading alone, in the parlour. -- She rose, in order to leave the room, as soon as I entered it. -- I caught her by the gown (for she hastily drew back her hand) and asked her, what I had done to make her so extremely shy of me?

-“You are quite out of the question, my lord; I have just finished my book, and am going up to my own apartment.”
+"You are quite out of the question, my lord; I have just finished my book, and am going up to my own apartment."

 She turned away her face, purposely, that her features might not confirm the falsehoods which her tongue had uttered.